Rock Itoua-Ndinga

 Rock Itoua-Ndinga (born 10 August 1983) is a Congolese professional football player.

-He played in Greece with Agios Dimitrios F.C., Atromitos F.C. and Panachaiki 2005 F.C.
-He was shortly with University of Nigeria before moving to the Republic of Macedonia where he would play wit several teams in the Macedonian First League, namely FK Pobeda, FK Škendija, FK Rabotnički and FK Turnovo.
+He played in Greece with Agios Dimitrios F.C., Atromitos and Panachaiki He was shortly with University of Nigeria before moving to the Republic of Macedonia where he would play wit several teams in the Macedonian First League, namely FK Pobeda, FK Škendija, FK Rabotnički and FK Turnovo.